redwarp/gif-wallpaper/README.md

 # gif-wallpaper
-Playing with Gifs, animatable and drawable
+Playing with GIFs, animatable and drawable